 Where is SFPC?

-We are located in 155 Bank street, in the courtyard of the Westbeth Artists Community in the West Village, New York City.
+We are located at 155 Bank Street, in the courtyard of the Westbeth Artists’ Community in Manhattan’s West Village, New York City.
 The event is happening at SFPC and Michelson Studio on the top floor of SFPC.
-Detailed instruction will be provided upon registration.
+Detailed instructions will be provided upon registration.

 Please use #codeecologies hashtag.

 Feel free to contact Taeyoon Choi (email@example.com) for any questions, interview inquiries, press release and sponsorship opportunities.